 Learning ‘how to learn’ is the most important meta skill of all – it’s the one master key that gives you access to know how to master every other skill and opens doors for you throughout your lifetime.

-It shows you the genius you really are, how to get access to anything you’ve learned precisely when you need it, and more importantly, how to learn anything fast!
+Knowing ‘how to learn’ shows you the genius you really are, allows access to anything you’ve learned precisely when you need it, and more importantly, gives you the “edge” by understanding how to learn anything fast!

 Here’s a preview: